savanthakrar96/fastfood-management/README.md

 # fastfood-management
-This project is fast food management based on html and css
+This project is fast food management based on html and css<br>
+Author - Savan thakrar.